Vishal-V/100-Days-of-ML-Code/README.md

 - Studying the math behind backpropagation (for CNNs) from Ian Goodfellow's Deep Learning Textbook

 ### Day 53 (31-10-18) Fully functioning ConvNets using Tensorflow
+- Implemented a fully functional CNN using Tensorflow